MAR10220 – Certificate I in Maritime Operations

-MARB001- Assist with routine maintenance of a vessel
+MARB053 - Assist with routine maintenance on a commercial vessel

-MARG001- Work effectively as part of a crew on a vessel up to 80 metres
+MARG012- Work as part of a crew on a commercial vessel

-MARN001- Apply general purpose hand skills aboard a vessel
+MARN016 - Apply general purpose hand skills aboard a commercial vessel

-Students who have already completed the Shipboard Safety skill set will be given credit transfer for the following units and will be exempt from Week 1 of the course.
+Students who have already completed the Shipboard Safety skill set or First Aid will be given credit transfer for the following units and will be exempt from Week 1 & part of Week 2 of the course.

 - MARF027 - Apply basic survival skills in the event of vessel abandonment